 If you're heading across Europe on a skiing trip, expect snow-covered or icy roads more challenging than anything you’d normally see at home.

-Check tyre condition, pressure and tread depth before any long journey.
+Check tyre condition, pressure and tread depth before any long journey if you're driving in winter.
 If winter tyres are fitted, the minimum tread depth is usually 3mm (4mm in Czech Republic).

 Even if you don’t have winter tyres, we still recommend at least 3mm of tread in the winter even though the legal minimum is only 1.6mm.